thoughtbot/Superb/README.md

 ![thoughtbot](https://thoughtbot.com/logo.png)

-Finch is maintained and funded by thoughtbot, inc. The names and logos for thoughtbot are trademarks of thoughtbot, inc.
+Superb is maintained and funded by thoughtbot, inc. The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!
 See [our other projects][community] or look at